 1. If you installed Android Studio via the archive tarball, leverage its internal functionality by navigating to Gear (icon) -> Check for Updates.

-This convenient feature allows you to effortlessly explore all available updates across various channels, including Beta and Stable versions.
+This convenient feature allows you to effortlessly explore all available updates across various channels, including beta and stable versions.

-$ sudo snap refresh android-studio
+$ sudo snap refresh android-studio #For Snap

 When an update is available, it will automatically start updating; otherwise, it will notify you that no updates are available.